 Curogram is also incredibly easy for patients to use.
 They don’t have to bother with downloading apps, setting up an account, figuring out a dozen different options, or anything like that.
 They’ll simply receive a link to join the online appointment via SMS.
 After clicking the link, they’ll be redirected to your virtual waiting room, where an available doctor can initiate a video call with them once they’re ready.
 It doesn’t get any easier than this!

 Remote medical care has proven to be a necessity in the United States.
 Leveraging modern telecommunications technology has dramatically improved access to health care for millions of Americans and eliminated a plethora of problems associated with the distance between doctors and patients.

 If you want to make the transition to telehealth or include remote medical care in the services your practice offers — Curogram is the perfect solution.

-But don’t just take our word for it — click here to learn more about Curogram and start your free trial, and see for yourself!
+But don’t just take our word for it — request a free demo today, and see for yourself!